-As of March 31, 2008, the aggregate annual maturities of the senior secured credit facility entered into on July 2006, as amended, were: 2008-\$1.1 million; 2009-\$1.5 million; 2010-\$1.5 million; 2011-\$1.5 million; 2012-\$180.2 million and \$140.9 million thereafter.
-The fair value of the senior secured credit facility approximates its carrying value of \$326.7 million as of March 31, 2008 and \$357.1 million as of December 31, 2007.
-The senior secured credit facility bears a variable interest rate, and on March 31, 2008 and December 31, 2007, the average interest rate was 4.07% and 6.26%, respectively.
+As of September 30, 2008, the aggregate annual maturities of the senior secured credit facility entered into on July 2006, as amended, were: 2008-\$0.4 million; 2009-\$1.5 million; 2010-\$1.5 million; 2010-\$1.5 million; 2012-\$1.5 million; 2012-

-Under our senior secured credit facility, we are obligated to enter into an interest rate hedge for up to 25% of the aggregate principal amount of term loan for a minimum of three years.
+Under our senior secured credit facility, we are obligated to enter into an interest rate hedge for up to 25% of the aggregate principal amount of the term loan for a minimum of three years.
 On August 23, 2006, we entered into a new interest rate swap agreement.
 This agreement provides for us to pay interest for a three-year period at a fixed rate of 5.26% on the initial notional principal amount of \$180.0 million while receiving interest for the same period at the LIBOR rate on the same notional principal amount.
 The notional amount is scheduled to be reduced by \$20 million in the second, third and fourth quarters of each year commencing January 1, 2007, throughout the term of the swap.
-The swap has been deginated as a cash flow hedge against the variability in LIBOR interest rate on the new term loan at LIBOR plus 1.50%, thereby fixing our effective rate on the notional amounts at 6.76%.
+The swap has been designated as a cash flow hedge against the variability in LIBOR interest rate on the notional amounts at 6.76%.
 As of December 31, 2007 the swap notional amount was reduced to \$100.0 million as scheduled.
-As of March 31, 2008, the swap notional amount was \$100.0 million.
-As of March 31, 2008 and December 31, 2007, we recorded the interest rate swap as a liability at fair value of \$2.5 million and \$1.4 million, respectively, with the offsetting amounts recorded in other comprehensive income.
+As of September 30, 2008, the swap notional amount was \$60.0 million.
+As of September 31, 2007, we recorded the interest rate swap as a liability at fair value of \$0.7 million and \$1.4 million, respectively, with the offsetting amounts recorded in other comprehensive income.

 Item 4.
-CONTROLS AND PROCEDURES
+Controls And Procedures

 Evaluation of Disclosure Controls and Procedures.
-Our management, including our Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness of our disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended, or the Exchange Act) as of the end of the period covered by this Quarterly Report on Form 10-Q. Based on such evaluation, our Chief Executive Officer and our Chief Financial Officer have concluded that our disclosure controls and procedures were effective as of March 31, 2008.
+Our management, including our Chief Executive Officer and Chief Financial Officer, has evaluated the effectiveness of our disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended, or the Exchange Act) as of the end of the period covered by this Quarterly Report on Form 10-Q. Based on such evaluation, our Chief Executive Officer and our Chief Financial Officer have concluded that our disclosure controls and procedures were effective as of September 30, 2008.

 Changes in Internal Control over Financial Reporting.
-There were no changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-(f) under the Exchange Act) that occurred during the fiscal quarter ended March 31, 2008 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-(f) under the Exchange Act) that occurred during the fiscal quarter ended September 30, 2008 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.